2017 NCECA PRE and POST CONFERENCE EVENTS

 Wine Tasting at The Potter’s Vineyard and Clay Art Gallery

 Come out early to NCECA and visit The Potter’s Vineyard and Clay Art Gallery.
-Enjoy a taste of Oregon estate grown Pinot Noir and Rosé of Pinot Noir while you enjoy the display of clay art made by local artists.
-Tour our LIVE certified and Salmon Safer sustainable vineyard and experience the magic of bud break that occurs this time of year.
-The tasting room is located 45 minutes SW of Portland ó mile off of Highway 99 on the way to the Anagama Kilns in Yamhill county.
+Enjoy a taste of Oregon estate grown Pinot Noir and Washington Cabernet Sauvignon while you enjoy the display of clay art made by local artists.
+Tour our LIVE certified and Salmon Safe sustainable vineyard and experience the magic of bud break that occurs this time of year.
+The tasting room is located 45 minutes SW of Portland 1/2 mile off of Highway 99 on the way to the Anagama Kilns in Yamhill county.
 Participating artists Bill and Sandy Sanchez and various local ceramic artists from Yamhill County.

 The Potter’s Vineyard and Clay Art Gallery

 Contact Sandy Sanchez, 503-504-3796, firstname.lastname@example.org. $10 tasting fee; $20 optional winery tour and barrel tasting.
 Please RSVP.

 Porcelain Master Class

 With 20 years of teaching and international exhibition experience, International Academy of Ceramics member Heidi Preuss Grew presents a porcelain master class.
 The class will include studio demonstration sessions and lecture style presentations.
 Grew will build a figure and discuss the creative process, share her favorite tips and tricks, and answer questions from participants.
 Participants will also learn about the history of porcelain, contemporary ceramics, and international artists residencies.
 All levels of participants are welcome!
 Come learn from a master.
 Bring your own brown bag lunch.
 10:00am-4:00pm.